WiseLibs/better-sqlite3/API.md

 If `options.memory` is `true`, an in-memory database will be created, rather than a disk-bound one.
 Default is `false`.

+If `options.readonly` is `true`, the database connection will be opened in readonly mode.
+Default is `false`.

 ### .prepare(*string*) -> *Statement*

 Creates a new prepared [`Statement`](#class-statement) from the given SQL string.